 The chromatic beauty of Verde Alpi marble

-A general and anonymous name for a prestigious, elegant marble which is easily recognizable among the wide range of green stones.
+The Verde Alpi marble: a general and anonymous name for a prestigious, elegant marble which is easily recognizable among the wide range of green stones.
+It is also called Verde Aosta.

 The green stones represent shreds of oceanic crust emerged after the collision between Africa and Europe caused by movements of the tectonic plates.